Hakimbek/my-git-notes/WhatGit/README.md

 ### Staging Area
   - The Staging area is also a unique functionality of Git.
 It can be considered as a preview of our next commit, moreover, an intermediate area where commits can be formatted and reviewed before completion.
 When you make a commit, Git takes changes that are in the staging area and make them as a new commit.
 We are allowed to add and remove changes from the staging area.
 The staging area can be considered as a place where Git stores the changes.
 Although, Git doesn't have a dedicated staging directory where it can store some objects representing file changes (blobs).
 Instead of this, it uses a file called index.
+Another feature of Git that makes it apart from other SCM tools is that it is possible to quickly stage some of our files and commit them without committing other modified files in our working directory.
+### Maintain the clean history
+  - Git facilitates with Git Rebase; It is one of the most helpful features of Git.
+It fetches the latest commits from the master branch and puts our code on top of that.
+Thus, it maintains a clean history of the project.